 The German Japanese Energy Transition Council

-GJETC Outreach Event on Studies about Electricity Market Design and More Effective Energy Governance
+GJETC Outreach Event on Studies about Electricity Market Design and More Effective Energy Governance, 27th May 2024

 In light of the commitments made during COP28 to triple renewable energy and double energy efficiency by 2030, the GJETC organized an Outreach Event on May 27.
 The event presented the findings of two newly published reports that analyze the electricity markets in Japan and Germany and offer policy recommendations for more effective energy governance in both countries.
 Following the presentations, members of the study groups engaged in discussions with the attendees.